aeslaughter/moose/docs/content/utilities/moose_docs_old/moose_markdown/extensions/tables.md

 the `!tables` command.
 Additionally, this command enables tables to be numbered as detailed in the [Numbered Floats](extensions/numbered_floats.md) page.

-To create a captioned table, as in \ref{testing}, utilize the `!table` command on the line above the markdown table content, as shown in below.
+To create a captioned table, as in [testing], utilize the `!table` command on the line above the markdown table content, as shown in below.

 ```markdown